-There is an Opportunity Zones gold rush happening throughout the country, whether it be at the Opportunity Zone Expo in New York City, where our EVP Reid Thomas recently moderated a panel on capital stack or the many insightful OZ questions our team received at our booth during the same OZ event.
+The landscape of private equity is evolving as there is an Opportunity Zones gold rush happening throughout the country.
+Whether it be at the Opportunity Zone Expo in New York City, where our EVP Reid Thomas recently moderated a panel on capital stack or the many insightful OZ questions our team received at our booth during the same OZ event.

 Investors want in on the OZ gold rush, including those from traditional retail channels.
 “The private equity world has not usually seen investors from the retail world such as broker-dealer clients and IRAs,” said SVP of Fund Administration Michael Richards.
 “The Opportunity Zone legislature has enabled these investors to subscribe to these funds and NES has proven that it is able to use technology and industry expertise to assist these clients and help solve some of the issues they face.”